therealmitchconnors/argo-reference-ambient/README.md

 ![architecture diagram][layout]

-TODO: note on what's different in ambient upgrades.

 # Principles

 The [GitOps Principles](https://opengitops.dev/) guide this reference architecture.
 With the exception of [./meta-application.yaml](./meta-application.yaml) (the bootstrap file), Git is the source of truth for all components of our application.
 Changes to all components of Istio, including the data plane, are initiated with a pull request.
 Likewise, rollbacks are as simple as a revert.